 4.2 Quality Controls

 An example of the preparation of QC standards samples is shown in Table 2.
 Volumes can be adjusted as needed.
-Prepare fresh QC for each experiment; discard any remaining sample after use.
+Prepare fresh QC for each experiment, discard leftovers after use.

 Table 2.
 Preparation of Quality Control Standards